 Okehampton Castle was once the largest fortress in Devon, but it is now a picturesque - and apparently haunted - ruin set on a high ridge looking over the River Okement.
 The castle was built shortly after the Norman Conquest as a simple motte and bailey castle.
 A stone keep was added.
 In the 14th century, the castle was converted by Hugh Courtenay, Earl of Devon, into a more comfortable residence.
 Unfortunately, one of Hugh's descendants angered Henry VIII and fell from favour, so the castle was left to decay.
 Castle Lane,

-A remarkable range of architecture spanning 900 years of history, from medieval to modern, perched on a high cliff above the River Exe.
-Built on the orders of Henry I in 1106, and later besieged during the Civil War.
+Tiverton Castle offers a remarkable range of architecture spanning 900 years of history, from medieval to modern, perched on a high cliff above the River Exe.
+The castle was built on the orders of Henry I in 1106, and later besieged during the Civil War.
 Very hands-on and accessible; try on Civil War armour, or feel the weight of a cannonball.
-Within the old castle walls are a beautiful walled gardens, kitchen garden, woodlands, and an orchard.
+Within the old castle walls are beautiful walled gardens, a kitchen garden, woodlands, and an orchard.
+Park Hill,

 Totes Castle was erected by Judhael of Brittany shortly after the Norman Conquest.
 Judhael used the classic early Norman design; a timber fortification atop a high motte, or mound, surrounded by a wide bailey enclosure.
 The original wooden fortress was replaced by a stone keep around 1219.
 William de la Zouche rebuilt Totnes Castle around 1326 AD, and it that 14th century fortification we see today.
+Castle Street,